-- Boarding Bursary Policy - 16 19 Bursary Policy
+- Boarding Bursary Policy

+- 16 19 Bursary Policy

+- DFE Charging for school activities

 7 Monitoring, Review and Evaluation

 The policy will be reviewed annually by the School Business Manager and Governing body.

 7 Equality analysis

 The following equality analysis section should be completed by the policy holder as part of every policy review and carries the same date as the main policy.
 EAs are particularly helpful in revealing any unintended, indirect discrimination.